 Types of fuel

-Not using your stove properly is as bad for emissions as burning painted, varnished or treated waste wood.
+Treated timber shouldn’t be burned in any appliance.
 Lots of timber is treated to stop it rotting in outdoor settings or has glue holding it together which when burnt releases toxic carcinogenic emissions into our homes and outdoor air.

 If you have an open fire in Bristol it is an offence to burn wood on it.
 You can only burn an authorised fuel.